I’m a musician and composer.

 Website design and development

-- www.worldeconomicsassociation.org A network of sites to support the World Economics Association (WEA), an alternative to the modern economic orthodoxy
+A network of sites to support the World Economics Association (WEA), which provides an alternative to the modern economic orthodoxy.

-- et.worldeconomicsassociation.org Part of the WEA network is the journal Economic Thought.
-This website was built using Twitter Bootstrap and the publishing system was built as a WordPress child theme with custom post-types and work-flow suitable for academic publishing
+Part of the WEA network is the journal Economic Thought.
+This website incorporates an internal publishing system with a work-flow suitable for academic publishing.

-- www.threecanewhale.com Multi-instrumental, acoustic, nu-folk trio featuring Pete Judge, Alex Vann and Paul Bradley
+Multi-instrumental, acoustic, nu-folk trio featuring Pete Judge, Alex Vann and Paul Bradley.

-- www.thepassionofjoanofarc.com Ground-breaking soundtrack for this masterpiece of silent cinema by Adrian Utley (Portishead) and Will Gregory (Goldfrapp)
+Ground-breaking soundtrack for this masterpiece of silent cinema by Adrian Utley (Portishead) and Will Gregory (Goldfrapp).